I can be a blog junkie!

 Did I say “a lot”?

-The one thing I have noticed at several of the sites I am visiting – sometimes I make comments sometimes I just “lurk” is that the blogger, as well as the comment makers, have a self righteous “holier than thou” attitude toward just about everyone else especially when they do not agree with either the post or an idea expressed which is counter to the original post.
+One thing I have noticed at several of the sites I am visiting – sometimes I make comments sometimes I just “lurk” – is that the blogger, as well as the comment makers, come close to blows when there is a difference of opinion.
+It’s both funny and scary sometimes how dark these exchanges can become.

 In many cases, the post turns from a source of information or opinion into a “gloves-off” BASH zone.